mazen251/Karate-Summer-23-Project/README.md

 This project uses several pre-trained models and datasets to analyze Karate techniques.
 Detailed information on these models can be found in the `models/` directory.

+More pre-trained models with their architecture can be found on this GitHub.
+[Repo](https://github.com/mazen251/ML-Project.git)
 ## Publication

 This project was published as part of an IEEE paper: